 - Residential REITs: Residential REITs own residential properties.
 Data shows that REITs own 2% of residential apartments in the U.S. They usually invest in apartment buildings that have nothing less than five units and multi-family properties with 2 to 4 units.
 Just like office REITs, residential REITs also focus on urban centers with increasing population and job growth.
 In 2018, residential REITs outperformed the broader REIT sector, with dividend yields averaging 3.97% in one year.

-- Healthcare REITs: There are 33 health care REITs worldwide with a market capitalization that exceeds 127 billion dollars, and 90% of health care REITs are in the US.
-Healthcare REITs invest in health-related real estates such as nursing facilities, hospitals, retirement homes, and medical centers.
+- Healthcare REITs: There are 33 healthcare REITs worldwide with a market capitalization that exceeds 127 billion dollars, and 90% of healthcare REITs are in the US.
+Healthcare REITs invest in health-related real estate such as nursing facilities, hospitals, retirement homes, and medical centers.
 The Healthcare sector accounts for about 17% of expenditure in the US GDP.
 They generate revenue from Medicare reimbursements and occupancy fees.
 The dividend yield paid by Healthcare REITs is higher than those of companies in the global real estate index.

 How to Invest in REITs

-These kinds of REITs are similar to stocks and ETF as you can buy and sell them on public exchanges like the Nasdaq or the New York Stock Exchange.
+These kinds of REITs are similar to stocks and ETFs as you can buy and sell them on major stock exchanges like the Nasdaq or the New York Stock Exchange.
 There are over 225 publicly-traded REITs in the U. S.